mtdcy/cmdlets/README.md

 # cmdlets

-Prebuilt single file, pseudo-static binaries and libraries for Linux | macOS | Windows.
+Prebuilt single file, static or pseudo-static binaries and libraries for Linux and macOS

 This Project includes: